About ISC-Choueifat

 History & Achievements

-Only a century ago most girls, in what is now modern Lebanon, were not able to read and write and educating them was frowned upon by society in general.
+Over a century ago most girls, in what is now modern Lebanon, were not able to read and write and educating them was frowned upon by society in general.
 In the early 1880s, Tanios Saad, a dynamic teacher, met Louisa Procter, an outspoken Irish lady.
 When they met, she was working with the village women in the Choueifat area teaching them how to look after their children.
 Tanios persuaded Ms. Procter that what women really needed was a basic education.

 The First 100 Years: